tkusukawa/redmine_work_time/README.md

-WorkTime is a plugin to view and update Spent time by each user.
+WorkTime is a plugin of Redmine to view and update Spent time by each user.

 ### Installation notes ###